lonevvolf/kaichronicles/doc/README-mechanics.md

 ### restoreDeliveranceUse (execute once only)
 Magnakai and later: Action Chart button to restore +X EP after Y days will available again

+### useDeliverance
+Magnakai and later: Use the "Restore +X EP" action from Action Chart

 ### setDisciplines
 Game setup: The player selects the Kai disciplines